 Replicating your coverage model in Qwil Messenger

-Your organisation on Qwil Messenger is composed of users (staff and clients) and contact groups that are used to connect users to each other.
+Your organisation on Qwil Messenger is composed of users (2 user types: staff and clients) and contact groups that are used to connect users to each other.
 You are the one creating the contact book on the phone so that your clients know who they can start a chat with.

 Staff users are your internal users who provide services on behalf of your organisation.
 They automatically have access to each other but need to be in groups to see their colleagues on their contact list.
 They also can only see a client contact if they are in a group with them.